 Travel and landscape photographers will find it useful that the S3 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the SX420 and the S3 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the S3 followed on from the Leica S Typ 007.
+The S3 is a recent model that features in the current product line-up of Leica.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon SX420 better than the Leica S3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.